Web Scraping in Golang: Complete Guide 2023

 )

-// defining a data structure to store the scraped data
+// product structure to keep the scraped data

 }